sethgonzales/AnimalShelterAPI.Solution/README.md

 * Navigate to this project's production directory `AnimalShelter`.
 * Recreate the database by running the command `$ dotnet ef database update` in your terminal.
 * Navigate to your MySQLWorkbench to double check that your database has been built without error.
-* In the command line, run the command `$ dotnet run` or `$ dotnet watch run` to compile and execute the application.
+* In the command line, run the command `$ dotnet run` or `$ dotnet watch run` to compile and execute the api in your browser.
    * To compile the application without running it, use the following command: `$ dotnet build`.

 ## API Documentation